Principal, Bartlett and Co. Property

 Sales assistant, Bartlett and Co.
 Property

-After 28 years working in the real estate industry, Tanya Katselos has seen plenty of changes.
+With over 30 years working in the real estate industry, Tanya Katselos has seen plenty of changes.

 Tanya Katselos remembers a time when real estate moved at a slower pace.